 Growing up, I (of course) loved playing with makeup.
 Sometimes I’d put a lipstick on, decide I didn’t like it, then gently blot some off on a paper towel.
 Many times, I liked the color that was left better than the original application.
 I was making a lip stain and didn’t even know it.
 And now they come pre-packaged, no paper towel needed.

 I love a berry lip stain with flushed cheeks and just mascara on the eyes.
 It’s a really pretty look and different from the glossed or nude lips that are so popular.
 A stain is low maintenance, because it really stains the color on your lips (duh) and doesn’t wear off as quickly as glosses or lipsticks.
-Another option is to layer it under a lipstick to both give the lipstick something to anchor to and so it’s there when the lipstick wears off.
-The only downfall is that lip stains are often drying, so if your lips are chapped or cracked, the product is going to grab onto those areas.
+Another option is to layer it under a lipstick to both give the lipstick something to anchor to and so there is a layer of color undernearth when the lipstick wears off.
+The only downfall is that lip stains are often drying, so if your lips are chapped or cracked, the product is going to grab onto those areas and showcase them.

 I recently tried the CoverGirl Lip Stains and they are fabulous.
 The applicator looks and feels like a felt tip marker and it deposits color when you press down.
 The color comes out kind of sheer at first, but you can build up to a deep stain.
 They offer a good color selection, which is key.
 A girl’s gotta have choices!
 They also have a faint fruity scent which I like.